dimaswira21/Need-For-Speed-0.5/README.md

 # Need-For-Speed-0.5
-The final project for introduction to somputer engineering course
+The final project for introduction to computer engineering course